 Center Parcs has been and expects to continue to be adversely impacted by governmental efforts to contain the COVID-19 pandemic, including stay-at-home measures and social distancing requirements.
-Due to COVID-19 concerns, all of Center Parcs' villages were closed from 20 March 2020 to 13 July 2020.
-As a result, Center Parcs recorded no revenue during this period.
-In addition, a majority of guests with bookings for this period requested refunds from Center Parcs instead of choosing to postpone their holidays.
+Due to COVID-19 restrictions, Center Parcs' villages were closed for prolonged periods in 2020 and the first quarter of 2021, with all villages closed during the national lockdowns and Closure Periods.
+Center Parcs recorded no revenue during the periods when all villages were closed.
+During the periods the villages were open to guests, they operated with limited capacity and were also subject to localised closures as a result of the tier restrictions, such as the closure of Sherwood Village from 30 October 2020 and the closure of Woburn Village from 18 December 2020, in both cases until the 12 April 2021 reopening.
+As a result, Center Parcs' revenue was adversely impacted, with revenue of £114.9 million in the 36 weeks ended 31 December 2020 as compared to £360.2 million in the 36 weeks ended 2 January 2020.
+In addition, approximately half of Center Parcs' guests with bookings for these Closure Periods requested refunds from Center Parcs instead of choosing to postpone their holidays.
 These refunds had a negative impact on Center Parcs' cash flows.
-Center Parcs expects additional health and safety regulations that the UK government has enacted or may enact in the future in response to the COVID-19 pandemic to continue to affect Center Parcs' holiday villages.
-Such regulations are expected to increase Center Parcs' operating costs and compliance burden.
+Center Parcs expects additional health and safety regulations that the UK government has enacted or may enact in the future in response to the COVID-19 pandemic to continue to affect Center Parcs' holiday villages, subject to the government's review of the health and safety measures expected to remain in place after 21 June 2021.
+Such regulations, particularly those resulting in closure of the villages or limitations on occupancy levels, are expected to increase Center Parcs' operating costs and compliance burden.
 While Center Parcs believes it is in compliance with current regulations, future regulations and guidelines may be more onerous and there can be no assurance that such regulations and guidelines will not further restrict Center Parcs' ability to operate its villages.

-Since reopening on 13 July 2020, Center Parcs has implemented significant operational changes in accordance with government health and safety regulations.
-Center Parcs' villages are operating at reduced capacity levels appropriate to ensure proper application of government requirements and Center Parcs has implemented enhanced health and safety measures such as hand sanitisation stations, deep cleaning of accommodation between departing and arriving guests and increased cleaning and disinfection of public areas.
-As of the date of this Supplemental Bondholder Report, a small number of Center Parcs' leisure activities remain unavailable to guests.
+Center Parcs has implemented significant operational changes in accordance with government health and safety regulations.
+Since the initial reopening after the first wave of COVID-19 on 13 July 2020, for all periods when the villages have been open, Center Parcs' villages have been operating at reduced capacity levels appropriate to ensure proper application of government requirements and Center Parcs has implemented enhanced health and safety measures such as hand sanitisation stations, deep cleaning of accommodation between departing and arriving guests and increased cleaning and disinfection of public areas.
+As of the date of this Supplemental Bondholder Report, the sub-tropical swimming paradise is closed, and many indoor activities are suspended.
+Center Parcs' hotel rooms and apartments are also currently not available for use, and the food and beverage offerings at our villages are limited to takeaways and self-catering with some outdoor beverage service available on terraces.
+Center Parcs is currently limiting occupancy to 75%, and plans to increase its occupancy levels to near-full occupancy at the end of summer 2021.
 Center Parcs continues to review and amend its operating procedures, prioritising guest and employee safety.
 These operational changes are likely to result in a decrease in revenue, due to the reduction in capacity, as well additional operating expenses.